ajpawlicki/tgc-workshop/README.md

 Kubernetes is a powerful suite of tools to orchestrate containerized apps.
 Let's dive in with a small starter project that will familiarize us with some important Kubernetes resources, and get a feel for what a typical workflow will be.

-You will start with a small distributed system made up of 3 components:
+You will start with a small system made up of 3 components:

 - an in-memory queue
 - a publisher